Cocaine Addiction and Abuse

-Cocaine is a highly addictive stimulant drug that can lead to long-term health, social and psychological problems.
+Cocaine, also known as “coke”, is a highly addictive stimulant drug that can lead to long-term health, social and psychological problems.
 Cocaine is used by itself or paired with a depressant which can have extremely damaging side effects that could lead to overdose and death.
 Cocaine addiction is hard to overcome on your own and has lasting negative effects on your health.

 Call Recovery Connection today at 866-812-8231 to find out how to eliminate cocaine addiction.
 Treatment helps you learn how to kick the habit for good.

 Cocaine addiction occurs because it is a powerful drug and produces an intense high.
 Cocaine rapidly changes your brain chemistry and causes immediate euphoria.
 When high, you have a compulsion to continue using despite consequences.
 Some addicts also use crack cocaine, because it is cheaper and easier to obtain.